 A wartime photo of their sister, Betty

 A few years after the war ended, my Mum finally saved up enough money to leave Birmingham.
 She bought a one-way ticket to Canada on the Aquitania and had no plans to return.
 She arrived in Canada in January 1949.
 Mum was 28 years old and ready for adventure.
-It was exciting for her to leave war-torn Birmingham, England with it’s bombed out buildings and persistent food rations.
+She was happy to say good-bye to worn-torn Birmingham with its bombed out buildings and food rations.
 She was also happy to leave behind her tempermental father, a step-mom whom she never got on with, her full-time job at her Dad’s shop and her brummy accent (although she never truly got rid of it).
 My Mum came to Canada looking for happiness, love, a peaceful life and more adventures.
 And she found all that and more in my Dad, whom she met a few years later.

 Mum on the Aquitania.